daniel-molina/visualequation/README.md

 $ python2 -m pip --version

 should give the same valid output (the current last version of pip).
-Else, look for help elsewhere, something failed!

-I recommend now to remove the package python-setuptools of your distribution and install it with pip
+I recommend now to remove the package setuptools (it could be installed) of your distribution and install it with pip

+$ sudo apt-get remove python-setuptools

 $ python2 -m pip install --user setuptools